seedstack/website/content/docs/seed/manual/persistence/index.md

 # In memory

-SEED in-memory persistence support allows to store data in memory buckets, mainly for testing purposes.
+Seed in-memory persistence support allows to store data in memory buckets, mainly for testing purposes.
 Add it to your application with the following Maven dependency:

     <dependency>